 He usually brought a lunch to school in a plain brown paper sack, while I usually bought a weekly lunch ticket to eat in the school cafeteria.
 We ate many lunches together, and I often traded something from my food tray for a sandwich or dessert he had brought in his lunch sack.
 I really liked his fried egg sandwiches on his mom’s homemade bread!

-Larry Vaughn, Sharon Lane, Jim Tate, Eugene Field School 5th Grade, 1955
+Larry Vaughn, Sharon Lain, Jim Tate, Eugene Field School 5th Grade, 1955

 On two or three occasions I remember going to his house after school, and that’s where I may have first met my future bride.
 Of course, she was two years younger than me, so I don’t even remember noticing her on those visits.
 I don’t remember much about the house they lived in, either, but that it was down the hill from the Stowell school playground, near Main Street.

 I don’t think young children pay much attention to that sort of thing, but I do recall that there seemed to be an awful lot of people in such a small house, and there seemed to be several still in diapers running around it.
 I later learned that her mother was babysitting toddlers.